-Defaults can be specified (for Task, Request and Test Queue level) via the DEFAULT CAT field in /BTI/ TE_ATT_CAT table, by entering an "X" against the row that you want to be defaulted.
+Defaults can be specified via the DEFAULT\CAT field in /BTI/TE\ATT\CAT table, by entering an "X" against the row that you want to be defaulted.

 Further information on Document Categories - along with a screenshot example of configuration - is detailed in this online FAQ.